 The provisions of the Memorandum call for the Council to provide information to the Ministry that reflects possible violations of the rights of business in the utilization of natural resources, air quality, water quality and the management of water resources, waste management, climate change, and the natural reserve funds.

-The two sides hold working visits, exchange information that is of mutual interest, and assist each other in organizing and holding seminars, conferences and business gettogethers.
+information that is of mutual interest, and assist each other in organizing and holding seminars, conferences and business gettogethers.